 Wisdom teeth are the final permanent teeth to appear in the mouth.
 For most people, they grow in between the ages of 17 and 25, and many people have their wisdom teeth removed.
 Sometimes, wisdom teeth can cause problems as they grow in, or people elect to remove them before issues arise.
-Whether extractions fixes problems or prevents them, our experienced professionals at Columbia Smiles provide high-quality wisdom teeth removal in Columbia, MD.
-Dr. Halpern, Dr. Pyun and the rest of our talented staff have been serving the Howard County community for over three decades.
+Whether extractions fix problems or prevent them, our experienced professionals at Columbia Smiles provide high-quality wisdom teeth consultation in Columbia, Maryland.
+Dr. Hsu and the rest of our talented staff have been serving the Howard County community for over three decades.
 If you’re looking for a wisdom teeth removal dentist with experience, contact us today.

 Why Are Wisdom Teeth Removed?

 For some people, their wisdom teeth grow in properly and cause no problems.
 However, for many, their wisdom teeth don’t have room to grow in, causing pain or even infection.
-Wisdom teeth that only partially grow in, causing pain or even infection.
 Wisdom teeth that only partially grow in or “erupt” can be particularly problematic.
 When the teeth have partially broken through, bacteria can enter and make an infection more likely.
 This bacteria could also lead to tooth decay and further complications.
-Additionally, for some, the lack of room for wisdom teeth to grow in can lead to crowd the existing teeth.
+Additionally, for some, the lack of room for wisdom teeth to grow in can lead to crowding of the existing teeth.
 Finally, some wisdom teeth never come through, leading to problems under the surface that might be difficult to detect.

 If you want to know if you’re a candidate for wisdom teeth removal, consider these signs: